How to conceive public furniture that enhances and, at the same time contributes to the safety of the environment?

-The most surprising thing about this design is that it is also suitable for different scenarios, such as parks, squares, and sidewalks, and enclosed and more intimate spaces.
+The most surprising thing about this design is that it is also suitable for different scenarios, such as parks, squares and sidewalks, and enclosed and more intimate spaces.

-Broken moulding, in polystyrene with UV filter, the chair responds to the demands of use, thanks to its material and convex surfaces, which make the element more rigid and allows users to sit on this “cube,” which, at night, illuminates the path for passers-by, who will want to take one of these objects home.
+Broken molding, in polystyrene with a UV filter, the chair responds to the demands of use, thanks to its material and convex surfaces, which make the element more rigid and allows users to sit on this “cube,” which, at night, illuminates the path for passers-by, who will want to take one of these objects home.